Pair invariant mass to isolate background in the search for the chiral magnetic effect in Au+Au collisions at $\sqrt{s_{_{\rm NN}}}$= 200 GeV: Introduction

-where $\phires$ is the azimuthal angle of the resonance, and $\alpha$ and $\beta$ are the resonance decay daughters~\cite{Voloshin:2004vk,Zhao:2019hta,Wang:2016iov,Schlichting:2010qia,Bzdak:2010fd}.
-Early model studies~\cite{Abelev:2009ad,Abelev:2009ac} indicated that the background contributions were unable to fully account for the measured $\dg$.
-It was pointed out recently that one of the reasons was an insufficient description of the $v_2$ anisotropy by the models~\cite{Zhao:2019kyk}.
-Such background sources are amply demonstrated by small-system collisions, where the participant plane is determined purely by geometry fluctuations, essentially uncorrelated with the impact parameter or the $\Bvec$ direction~\cite{Khachatryan:2016got}.
-Therefore any CME signal is expected to be negligible in small systems.
-However, a large $\dg$ signal was observed in \pPb\ collisions at the LHC, similar to that in \PbPb\ collisions.
+Positive $\dg$ is indeed observed at the level of $\sim 10^{-4}$ in mid-central heavy-ion collisions where the two nuclei partially overlap at intermediate $b$ values~\cite{Abelev:2009ad,Abelev:2009ac,Adamczyk:2014mzf,Abelev:2012pa,Khachatryan:2016got}.
+A difficulty in its CME interpretation is the large charge-dependent background aforementioned, the magnitude of which dominates or may even fully account for the measured $\dg$ ~\cite{Wang:2009kd,Bzdak:2009fc,Schlichting:2010qia,Asakawa:2010bu,Pratt:2010zn,Adamczyk:2013kcb,Khachatryan:2016got,Sirunyan:2017quh,Zhao:2019hta,Zhao:2019kyk}.
+The first experimental demonstration of such a background comes from proton-lead collisions, where the participant plane is determined purely by geometry fluctuations (e.g., the proton strikes several nucleons in the lead nucleus, giving an irregular overlap shape), essentially uncorrelated with the impact parameter or the magnetic field direction~\cite{Khachatryan:2016got}.
+Any CME signal is expected to be negligible in small systems, and yet, a large $\dg$ was observed in \pPb\ collisions at the LHC, similar to that in \PbPb\ collisions.
 This challenged the CME interpretation of the heavy-ion data~\cite{Khachatryan:2016got}.
-A large $\dg$ signal is also observed in \pdA\ collisions at RHIC~\cite{STAR:2019xzd}.
+A large $\dg$ is also observed in \pdA\ collisions at RHIC~\cite{STAR:2019xzd}.
+Event shape engineering (ESE)~\cite{Schukraft:2012ah}, where events are selected within the same centrality bin but differing in $v_2$, has been used at the LHC to derive upper limits on the CME~\cite{Sirunyan:2017quh,Acharya:2017fau}.
+The CME signal likely depends on the collision energy, but quantitative predictions are difficult~\cite{Kharzeev:2007jp,Toneev:2010ph,Chen:2019qoe,Shi:2017cpu}.
+To date, no quantitative conclusion on the CME has been reached at RHIC; an upper limit, as we report here, should provide significant insights into the CME at RHIC.

-In order to isolate the resonance background contributions, we report new measurements of the $\dg$ variable, differential in pair invariant mass ($\minv$).
+In order to isolate the resonance background contributions, we report measurements of the $\dg$ variable, differential in pair invariant mass ($\minv$).
 The integral $\Delta\gamma$ with a minimum $\minv$ limit is presented.
-To fully exploit the data, an event shape engineering (ESE)~\cite{Schukraft:2012ah} technique is deployed where events with different $v_2$ but same CME signal are selected so to determine the $v_{2}$ background shape as a function of $\minv$.
+To fully exploit the data, an ESE~\cite{Schukraft:2012ah} technique is deployed to determine the $v_{2}$ background shape as a function of $\minv$.
 The $\dg(\minv)$ data are then fitted to the $v_{2}$ background shape plus a $\minv$-independent constant term.
 The extracted constant term represents a $v_{2}$-independent component in the data, possibly a $\minv$-integrated CME signal.